cmgriffing/idiosyncrasy/README.md

 _Make sure you `yarn` to install the dependencies before commiting._

+**Warning: Windows Users**

+A current found issue on window's is Husky and Git Commit on WSL conflicting resulting in nano blocking husky, to resolve this you must use `yarn git-cz` to create your commit message before pushing.

 Your PR will be declined if it does not match the commit formatting provided.

 ![](./readme-assets/commitizen.png)